baharmon/baharmon.github.io/_pages/hydrology-in-grass.md

 Simulate shallow overland flows of water across different types of landcover with [r.sim.water](https://grass.osgeo.org/grass78/manuals/r.sim.water.html).
+Landcover can be derived from orthophotography using unsupervised image classification, supervised image classification, or vegetation indices.
+For simplicity's sake this example uses unsupervised classification.
 First derive landcover classes from the 2018 orthophotograph with red, green, blue, and near infrared channels using unsupervised image classification.
-Create a new imagery group called `imagery_2018` and a new imagery subgroup with the same name.
+Create a new imagery group called `imagery_2018`.
 Click add, select the `PERMANENT` mapset, and use the pattern `imagery_2018.*` to add all the channels for the 2018 orthophotograph to the imagery group.
+Then create a new imagery subgroup with the same name and check all of the maps.
 Use module
 [i.cluster](https://grass.osgeo.org/grass78/manuals/i.cluster.html)
 with to calculate spectral signatures for 3 landcover classes